 These Dairy Free Blueberry Muffins with lemon are fast, yummy comfort snacks.
 Love the sweet spring/summertime lemon zing.

 The kids and I are in full summer mode here.
-Are you and your family, too?
+And summer mode in Oregon always means fresh berries!

-Some of my fave year-round comfort food staples are muffins.
 Ever since the kids were wee toddlers, muffins have always been an easy and quick treat to make.
 Muffins ensure we have some snacks on hand for a few days.
-Plus, they freeze well.
-So if there happen to be any left overs, I can always freeze half a batch and save for later.

-I’ve been using the same recipe for over a decade.
+I’ve been using this same recipe for over a decade.
 Ever since going dairy-free, I have been using almond milk in my baking whenever possible.
 I find it works with this recipe beautifully.

 I also use melted coconut oil instead of vegetable or canola oil.
 But you can certainly use any of these options.